-- 1. Using a step drill, drill one 1⁄2" hole on each marked line (4" above top level of footing material and 2" below top level of footing material).
-Each hole should be drilled approximately on the center of the post face (2 %6" from the edge of the post).
-(Figure 1) It is okay if the drill walks off the line you measured since the mounting holes are slotted to provide minor adjustments. - 2.
+- 1. Using a step drill, drill one 13 mm hole on each marked line (100 mm above top level of footing material and 50 mm below top level of footing material).
+Each hole should be drilled approximately on the center of the post face (~65 mm from the edge of the post) (Figure 1).
+It is okay if the drill walks off the line you measured since the mounting holes are slotted to provide minor adjustments. - 2.
 Once the holes are drilled, insert the rubber well nuts. - 3.
 Place the mounting bracket over the well nuts and insert one of the screws into the top slotted hole.
 Screw into the well nut; do not tighten down fully. - 4.
 Insert the second screw into the bottom slot on the mounting bracket and tighten fully.
 Then tighten the top screw until snug, do not overtighten. - 5.
-Insert rails into brackets from the top, one of two rails per side.
+Insert rails into brackets from the top, one or two rails per side.
 End posts will only use one side of the bracket.